Joeliazeers/FreshX/README.md

 ### Core Detection

 - **🍎 Multi-Fruit Detection:** Detects and displays ALL fruits in an image with individual confidence scores
-- **📦 Batch Upload:** Process multiple images at once with progress tracking and summary results
 - **📷 Live Camera with Auto-Scan:** Real-time detection from webcam with automatic 1-second interval scanning
 - **🎯 Best Result Capture:** Auto-Scan saves only the highest confidence result to history
-- **🖼️ Annotated Preview:** Visual bounding boxes drawn around detected fruits

 ### Auto-Scan Technology

 - **⚡ Realtime Capture:** Analyzes camera feed every 1 second automatically
 - **📊 Live Feedback:** Shows capture count and best confidence in real-time
-- **🎯 Smart Save:** Only the best detection result is saved to history
-- **🧹 No Cache:** Temporary captures are cleared after stopping

 ### Analytics & Export